Brazil's health ministry website hit by hacker attack, systems down | Technology

 Brazil's health ministry website hit by hacker attack, systems down

-Brazil's health ministry said its website was hit on Friday by a hacker attack that took several systems down, including one with information about the national immunization program and a second one used to issue digital vaccination certificates.
+Brazil's health ministry said its website was hit on Friday by a hacker attack that took several systems down, including one with information about the national immunization program and another used to issue digital vaccination certificates.

+The government put off for a week implementing new health requirements for travelers arriving in Brazil due to the attack.
 "The health ministry reports that in the early hours of Friday it suffered an incident that temporarily compromised some of its systems ... which are currently unavailable," it said in a statement.
-The Institutional Security Office and the federal police were called in after the attack.
-According to the police, an investigation into the matter has been opened.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)